SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 Prototype pattern simply allows us to copy the instance of the class and create a new object from it.

-By this way of creating it allows us to hide the complexity of making new instances from the client.
+This way of creating it allows us to hide the complexity of making new instances from the client.

 The copied object acts as a prototype and contains the information of the actual object.